-These notes assume that the reader has some familiarity with the notions of groups, rings fields and vector spaces.
+These notes assume that the reader is not totally unfamiliar with the notions of groups, rings fields and vector spaces.
 The definitions are stated here only for fixing the notation and exercises list out elementary facts which the reader is expected to know before proceeding further.
 Standard facts about matrices and determinants will be used without explanation.